-The mighty castle Castel Flavon looks down on the rooftops of Bolzano.
+The mighty Castel Flavon (Haselburg, in German) looks down on the rooftops of Bolzano.

-Today the castle hosts a restaurant as well as various rooms that are used for seminars, congresses and celebrations.
+Today Castel Flavon hosts a restaurant as well as various rooms that are used for seminars, congresses and celebrations.
 Worth noticing are also the frescoes in the interior, illustrating emperors and generals as well as scenes of the antique myth of Apollo.